nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

   cat /sys/class/gpio/gpio132/value
 ```

-Continuously poll a switch on pin PE4 for its state change:
+Continuously check the value of the switch pin for its state change:

 ```shell
   while ( true ); do cat /sys/class/gpio/gpio132/value; sleep 1; done;
 ```

 ### GPIO Output

+**Onboard LEDs**

 The Dev board provides ten onboard LEDs to make it easy to test your GPIO skills without having to wire anything up.
 Eight of these LEDs can be turned on and off with standard Linux sysfs commands to the GPIO pins CSIDO to CSID7 which are seen as 132 - 139 in sysfs.